maybeiambatman/Jumbleza/README.md

 -  find_all_combinations: This function outputs all possible combinations possible for the letters of the string it takes as input.

 NOTE: I have decided to use the EOWL word list as my dictionary.
-To learn more click [here](http://dreamsteep.com/projects/the-english-open-word-list.html)
+To learn more click [here](http://dreamsteep.com/projects/the-english-open-word-list.html).
+Or, see words.txt for a copy of the full word list provided by EOWL.

 Contact Info
 ------------